ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect03.md

 * Creating a github repo and using github's web interface to store your first program

 * Intro to lab01
+* For loops are DIFFERENT in C++ than in Python.
+We'll discuss.
+* Simple accumulator
 * For, while and do-while loops - Discussion on when to use each
 * Nested loops
 * Generating random numbers with rand()